 A Steering Committee (SC) is created to provide

-long-term guidance and continuity for the Spin Workshop Series.
+long-term guidance and continuity for the Spin Symposium Series.

 The specific responsibilities of the Steering Committee are as follows:

 - The SC consists of minimally four and maximally six long-term members.

 - The SC is chaired on a rotating basis by one of its members.